MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-spring-boot-to-app-service.md

 ms.date: 01/22/2019
 ---

-# Migrate Spring Boot Applications to Azure App Service
+# Migrate Spring Boot applications to Azure App Service

 This guide describes what you should be aware of when you want to migrate an existing Spring Boot application to Azure App Service.